NagitoKarahashi/BackstagePassPrototypeCode/README.md

 =======
 # Backstage Pass

-All coded by Tan Zhi
+All coded by Tan Zhi.
 Backstage Pass is an AI + Web3-inspired event ticketing and fan engagement system.
 This repository is the Backstage Pass project's prototype codes resources.
 Illustration Only, Not used in vercel or render.